Arunkumarxx/MYSQL-DATABASE/MYSQL BASICS/VERSIONS/README.md

 Special thanks to the `MySQL` development team and community contributors for their efforts in making this release possible.
 ```

-This `README.md` file provides an overview of `MySQL` version `X.X.X`, including installation instructions, features, changes, bug fixes, documentation, community support, license information, authors, and acknowledgments.
+This `rovides an overview of `MySQL` version `X.X.X`, including installation instructions, features, changes, bug fixes, documentation, community support, license information, authors, and acknowledgments.
 Adjustments can be made as necessary to reflect specific details of the `MySQL` version.